Penn Treaty SSD To Award over $51,000

-In Grants and Sponsorships at the February 2017 Meeting
+in Grants and Sponsorships at the April 2017 Meeting

 The Penn Treaty SSD, incorporated in 2009, is a 501(c)(3) community-based organization that works to enhance the quality of life for residents of the immediate neighborhoods surrounding SugarHouse Casino—including Fishtown, South Kensington, Old Richmond and Northern Liberties.

 Funding — which to date has totaled more than $4.1 million — is provided by SugarHouse Casino through an annual donation.
 Allocation of funds is determined exclusively by the Penn Treaty SSD Board through a grant request form and a review process.

 For more information on the Penn Treaty Special Services District, or to apply for a grant, visit www.penntreatyssd.com

 See more of what we do at our Facebook Page: Penn Treaty SSD

 This press release is available online at http://penntreatyssd.com/press/

 The Penn Treaty Special Services District (PTSSD) is a nonprofit organization formed by volunteers from the four neighborhoods named in the Community Benefits Agreement (CBA) reached with SugarHouse Casino in 2009.
 Contact: Katrina Mansfield, Secretary (215-574-9274) or firstname.lastname@example.org See also www.penntreatyssd.com

 Philadelphia Photo Arts Center (PPAC)